-The ramifications of the event itself raised serious questions and highlighted concerns that centre around the Executive and its function within our island home of Guernsey.
+The ramifications of the event itself raised serious questions and highlighted significant concerns that centre around the Executive and other Government employees; about their influence over our politicians and about what some are willing to sweep under the rug in an effort to "manage" the needs of our community.

 Unfortunately, as in any small community, we have noticed that power can at times become deaf to the voices of its concerned citizens.
 Equally, power in the hands of the few can discourage open and honest discourse about what ails us as a community.
 Either too few are impacted by a circumstance for it to matter, or the inherent bureaucracy of Government has simply become efficient at dealing quietly with our objections; either through copious red tape or a simple lack of teeth within the departments responsible for oversight.

 This is a hard sentiment to challenge and perhaps a bitter pill to swallow for those individuals who like to remind us just how difficult the situation is.
-Simply put, Guernsey must do better!
+Simply put, Guernsey must do better and it starts with the political process!

 As a result of these considerations, we have set out to report on news from within The Crown Dependencies, The Overseas Territories and the machinations within the UK Government and The Crown that are responsible for them and who remain accountable to us, as their citizens.
 Jurisdictions with similar problems and similar controls; apples and apples if you will.
 Our initial focus will be on Political, Economic and Business-related matters and in time, as we grow the staff, we will expand our reporting.
 We hope that those of you interested in digesting the facts will join us on our journey as we grow into a publication that you can be proud to support and read.